 7. Silhouette Animation.

 Next up is silhouette animation.
-This style shows a character in the explainer video, but only in form of a silhouette.
+This style works in a way that shows a character in the explainer video, but only in form of a silhouette.
 If you’re afraid a silhouette character may come off as a little cold or scary, don’t be!
 You can still play up the expressions, or even use your company’s color instead of the usual basic color; just as we did in this video:

 8. Animated Music Video.